wurmlab/SBC361-programming-in-R/2017/practical2.md

 #### Q9.
 Use a `for` loop to calculate how much money there is in the account after 20 years.

 #### Q10.
-Make a plot the amount of money in the account per year.
+Make a plot of the amount of money in the account per year.
 Hint: if you have not done so yet, you will have to create a vector to store each year's amount.

 In the following exercise, we will simulate the size of a population given a reproduction rate that changes every year.